 No particular troubles with the bike except that the horn was dead after the first day!
 I fixed it but it was not very loud anymore after that.

 On the next day, we drive to Son La, and the day after to Dien Bien.
 The roads are very dusty and there are many mountains.
 2 persons and 25 kg of luggage seem to be a bit too much for our Minsk, and at some parts, I had to get down and walk.
 In Dien Bien, we had to change the first spark plug.
 We also changed the clutch chain, because the motor made a strange noise, and according to the Minsk repair manual, I thought it was that.
 But it wasn’t!
 After 2 days in Dien Bien, we went directly to Sapa.
 We arrived at night in Sapa, and there was a lot of fog as well, a crazy journey!
 We drove for more than 8 hours, but driving on those roads was marvellous, maybe the most beautiful place in Vietnam for me.
 After visiting the market during the morning, we drove to Yen Bai.
 We met a friendly Vietnamese guy that was happy to speak English and invited us to his home to speak a bit.
-Next day, under the rain we drove straight to Halong Bay.
-It was raining during a good part of the trip and we were so dirty, we doubted that any hotel would allow us to stay!!
+The next day, under the rain we drove straight to Halong Bay.
+It was raining for a good part of the trip and we were so dirty, we doubted that any hotel would allow us to stay!!
 But we did, and the staff was very friendly indeed.
-We spent 2 days in Halong, did the boat trip to Halong Bay and then drove to Cuc Phuong to visit the National Park.
+We spent 2 days in Halong, did the boat trip to Halong Bay, and then drove to Cuc Phuong to visit the National Park.
 The next stop was Vinh.
 On the road, we met a bunch of friendly young Vietnamese guys and girls.
 We went to dinner with them, drank a lot of beer and finished in a Karaoke!
 A crazy night!